MaterSim/AtomisticSimulation/README.md

 ### 2.2.3 The Nosé-Hoover thermostat
-If we want to avoid the use of brute-force velocity reassignment, a more gentle approach is to control the temperature by coupling the system to an additional degree of freedom, which acts as a “thermal reservoir” that exchanges energy with the system.
+If we want to avoid the use of brute-force velocity reassignment, a gentler approach is to control the temperature by coupling the system to an additional degree of freedom, which acts as a “thermal reservoir” that exchanges energy with the system.
 Nosé introduced a method where the system’s Hamiltonian is extended by adding an artificial variable that represents the thermal reservoir.
 This approach ensures that the system’s temperature fluctuates around a desired value, allowing it to correctly sample the canonical ensemble.
 Then, Hoover reformulated the equations of motion to include a friction term ($\xi$) that dynamically adjusts the particle velocities to maintain the target temperature, simplified Nosé’s method, making it more efficient for MD simulations.
 See an extended discussion in the Appendix.

 In the Nosé-Hoover thermostat, the velocity is updated via the following term